WrtApp/wreditor/README.md

 Take heed of the following as there are some components of the boilerplate that need a bit of extra attention to work correctly.

 _.htaccess Files_ - Fraction.less comes with a file named `bootstrap.htaccess`.
-On many systems hidden files are not included when pressing `Ctrl + A` then `Ctrl + C` to copy files between folders.
-To ensure this important file gets included in that situation we've named it.
-For it to work correctly you must rename it to simply `.htaccess`.
+On most systems hidden files are not shown in the GUI file explorers like Finder or Windows Explorer.
+This means that if you download Fraction.less and try to copy and paste its contents to another folder you'll most likely not get the `.gitignore` and `.htaccess` file along with the rest of the files.
+To ensure this important file gets included in that situation we've named it so it isn't a dot-file.
+For it to work correctly in production you must rename it to simply `.htaccess`.

 ### Credits

 I have to give credit where credit is due.
-Thanks to all these folks who are by far much smarter and more talented that I.
+Thanks to all these folks who are by far much smarter and more talented that I, and whose projects I've used extensively in the creation of Fraction.less.

 * [Paul Irish and the HTML5 Boilerplate team](http://html5boilerplate.com) - HTML5 Boilerplate
 * [@andytlr](http://cssgrid.net) - 1140 Grid System